-The Department of Politics is pleased to announce the awarding of the following four fellowships in 2014-2015:
+The Department of Politics is awarding fellowships and prizes in 2021-2022.

 - Ruth C. Lawson Fellowship in International Politics

 - Ellen Deborah Ellis Fellowship in International Relations